My life has been enriched and I am so grateful for every courteous word and every gracious tip bestowed upon me by

 one’s self-esteem, which is why these jobs are not considered desirable or long-term career choices.

-consideration of your performance.
-Instead of the steep labor charges we must pay our mechanics and plumbers
+of your performance.
+Instead of the steep labor charges we must pay our mechanics and plumbers (regardless of their

-businesses have set prices and commissions and their employees are paid accordingly and regardless of your complaints
+prices and commissions and their employees are paid accordingly and regardless of your complaints about their service.

 Any server will tell you that these days many people are quite generous, but many others are not honorable, can’t seem to